3 Ways to Create a Smart Bathroom

 Love to sing in the shower?
 Kohler has just the device for you.
 Whilst they are known for high-end kitchen and bath hardware, this year the company released a showerhead to make your smart home feel a little bit more luxurious.

-The Kohler Moxie showerhead features a built-in speaker that syncs to your device from up to 32 feet away.
+The Kohler Moxie showerhead features a built-in speaker that syncs to your device from up to 10 metres away.
 Listening to your favourite tunes whilst you pump yourself up for a long day at work or even taking a phone call just became a lot easier.

 To help reduce water the showerhead has a silicone spray face, 60 nozzles and comes in two models—an 8 litres per minute or a 10 litres per minute.
 The speaker itself can also be removed for charging outside of the shower.
 And here at Metropolitan Plumbing, we can certainly install your new showerhead and offer shower plumbing services as needed.